 All children are included in all parts of the school curriculum and we aim for all children to be included on school trips.
 We will provide the necessary support to ensure this is successful.
 A full risk assessment is carried out for any trip out of school and any additional requirements that a child may need will be included on the risk assessment.
-Trips are staffed by teachers and teaching assistants and staff- pupil ratios always meet the county guidelines The Health and Safety co-ordinator carries out any other risk assessments within school where necessary.
+Trips are staffed by teachers and teaching assistants and staff-pupil ratios always meet the county guidelines.
+The Educational Visits Coordinator oversees risks assessments for trips and ensure that suitable provision is made for all children.
+The Health and Safety co-ordinator carries out any other risk assessments within school where necessary.